TL;DR

 This modern workplace phenomenon is driven by several factors:

-According to the latest 2025 figures from the UK's Health and Safety Executive (HSE), work-related stress, depression, or anxiety now accounts for the majority of all work-related ill health cases.
+According to the latest 2025 figures from the UK public and industry sources and Safety Executive (HSE), work-related stress, depression, or anxiety now accounts for the majority of all work-related ill health cases.
 The 'always-on' expectation is a primary contributor to this worrying trend.

 Sarah, a 35-year-old marketing manager in London, considered herself resilient.
 She loved her job but found herself checking emails before her morning coffee and joining calls late into the evening.
 The pressure to be constantly available led to insomnia and anxiety.
 She started making simple mistakes at work, her confidence plummeted, and she was eventually signed off with burnout.
 Sarah’s story is not unique; it's a narrative playing out in offices and homes across the UK.